Set Current Location

 This intimate luxury hotel, located atop famous Nob Hill, has over a 100-year history of providing first-rate accommodations to wealthy world travelers.
 Guests enjoy breathtaking views, outstanding service and world-class accommodations.
 The decor, reflecting the area's rich Victorian past, is traditionally elegant, both in the main lobby and in each guest room.
 Although the Huntington has a lot of history, it has kept pace with modernity and the amenities are thoughtfully prepared.
 If you are in San Francisco for a few days and staying at the Huntington, ask for a room with a kitchen.
 It can come in handy if you want to make a late-night snack or early morning breakfast.
 Visit the Nob Hill Spa and free yourself of all your aches, both in body and in mind.

-Known as much for its prime Nob Hill location and breathtaking panoramic views as for its peerless service and amenities, this hotel is a San Francisco legend.
-Built on the ruins of the Hopkins Mansion destroyed in the 1906 Earthquake, its opulent decor and top-notch staff are reminiscent of an elegant era from an earlier time.
+Known as much for its prime Nob Hill location and mesmerizing panoramic views as for its peerless service and amenities, this hotel is a San Francisco legend.
+Built on the ruins of the Hopkins Mansion destroyed in the 1906 earthquake, its opulent décor and top-notch staff are reminiscent of an elegant era from an earlier time.
 The hotel's Nob Hill Restaurant and Top of the Mark Lounge are as popular with locals as they are with tourists.
-Guests can also enjoy various facilities like the fitness club, swimming pool, gourmet dishes at the fine dining restaurants as well as delectable cocktails at the bar.
-If you want to live in style while you are in San Francisco, Intercontinental Mark Hopkins won't disappoint.
+Guests can also enjoy various facilities like the fitness club, state-of-the-art meeting rooms, gourmet dishes at the fine dining restaurants as well as delectable cocktails at the bar.
+If you want to live in style while you are in San Francisco, Intercontinental Mark Hopkins San Francisco won't disappoint.

 Situated strategically across the street from Downtown's Yerba Buena Gardens in the SoMa neighborhood, the St. Regis Hotel is the last word in luxury.
 The Williams Building, which has long been a landmark, was renovated into a five-star restaurant and the 13,700 square-foot (1273 square-meter) Laboratoire Remède Spa.
 The hotel sets a new trend for urban chic in the area, with all the world-class amenities for its guests.